zhutengjie/Ref-MC2-Code/README.md

 # Acknowledgement

-We have used codes from the following repositories, and thanks for their excellent work.
+We have borrowed codes from the following repositories, and thanks for their excellent work.

 + **[Nvdiffrecmc](https://github.com/NVlabs/nvdiffrecmc)**
 + **[FlexiCubes](https://github.com/nv-tlabs/FlexiCubes)**